 A new book by Dr Nick Bernards, Associate Professor in GSD, A Critical History of Poverty Finance, has recently been published by Pluto Press.
 The book looks at the history of financial 'solutions' to global poverty, tracing out links between colonial-era practices and contemporary fintech fads.
 It shows how past and present efforts to extend access to formal financial services have reinforced and exacerbated embedded patterns of uneven development.

 Research funding success for School for Cross-faculty Studies students

 Congratulations to our students for securing funding for research projects over the summer!

-The Undergraduate Research Support Scheme (URSS) enables undergraduate students to carry out an interdisciplinary summer research project.
-The scheme is open to any undergraduate student at Warwick.
-Research can be completed in the UK or abroad.
+The Undergraduate Research Support Scheme (URSS) enables undergraduate students to carry out an interdisciplinary summer research public engagement project.
+The scheme is open to any undergraduate student at Warwick and research can be completed in the UK or abroad.